- TDD Background Explained

 Follow the Time-honored Test Structure

-As in a Test-driven development (TDD) environment, you have to run tests now and then and follow the most proven test structure for best results.
+As in a Test-driven Devlopment (TDD) environment, you have to run tests now and then and follow the most proven test structure for best results.

 - Setup the Test Environment: Ensure the system is prepare enough for successful testing.
 And if not sure, make a prior test of the system performance.